S-Card login has changed

 11. Recipients of personal data

-The data is transferred to other registers of S Group for the accrual of co-op members' bonuses, for example.
+The data is transferred to other registers of S Group for the accrual of co-op members' purchase data, for example.

 Customer and booking information is transferred to the hotels operated by OOO Sokotel in St. Petersburg in the context of bookings.
 Any feedback and booking inquiries concerning St. Petersburg units can be transferred to OOO Sokotel.